-Helsinki, 23 November 2021

-Addressees

-Registrants of JS-604-086-6 listed in the last Appendix of this decision

-Date of submission of the dossier subject of a decision 19/12/2018

-Registered substance subject to this decision, hereafter 'the Substance'

-Substance name: Cesium fluoroaluminate

-EC number: 604-086-6 CAS number: 138577-01-2

-Decision number: Please refer to the REACH-IT message which delivered this communication (in format TPE-D-XXXXXXXXXXXXXX/F)

-DECISION ON TESTING PROPOSAL(S)

-Based on Article 40 of Regulation (EC) No 1907/2006 (REACH), you must submit the information listed below by 30 November 2022.
+Helsinki, 11 March 2022 Addressees Registrants of JS 93925-42-9 listed in the last Appendix of this decision Date of submission of the dossier subject of a decision 22/09/2020 Registered substance subject to this decision, hereafter 'the Substance' Substance name: Silicic acid (H4SiO4), tetraethyl ester, reaction products with bis(acetyloxy)dibutylstannane EC number: 300-344-4 CAS number: 93925-42-9 Decision number: Please refer to the REACH-IT message which delivered this communication (in format TPE-D-XXXXXXXXXXXXXX/F) DECISION ON TESTING PROPOSAL(S) Based on Article 40 of Regulation (EC) No 1907/2006 (REACH), you must submit the information listed below by 20 March 2023.
 The requested information must be generated using the Substance unless otherwise specified.

-A. Information required from the Registrants subject to Annex VIII of REACH

-1. In vivo mammalian alkaline comet assay (Annex VIII, Section 8.4., column 2; test method: OECD TG 489) in rats, oral route, on the following tissues: liver, glandular stomach and duodenum.

-Your originally proposed In vivo mammalian erythrocyte micronucleus test (EU B.12./OECD TG 474) using the Substance is rejected, according to Article 40(3)(d).

-Reasons for the request are explained in the following appendix entitled "Reasons to request information required under Annex VIII of REACH".

-Information required depends on your tonnage band

-You must provide the information listed above for all REACH Annexes applicable to you, and in accordance with Articles 10(a) and 12(1) of REACH:

-the information specified in Annexes VII and VIII to REACH, for registration at 10-100 tpa.

-How to comply with your information requirements

-To comply with your information requirements you must submit the information requested by this decision in an updated registration dossier by the deadline indicated above.
+A. Information required from the Registrants subject to Annex VIII of REACH 1.
+In vivo mammalian alkaline comet assay (triggered by Annex VIII, Section 8.4., column 2; test method: OECD TG 489) in rats, oral route, on the following tissues: liver, glandular stomach and duodenum.
+Your originally proposed In vivo mammalian bone marrow chromosomal aberration test (EU B.11./OECD TG 475) using the Substance is rejected, according to Article 40(3)(d).
+Reasons for the request(s) are explained in the following appendix entitled "Reasons to request information required under Annexes VIII of REACH".
+Information required depends on your tonnage band You must provide the information listed above for all REACH Annexes applicable to you, and in accordance with Articles 10(a) and 12(1) of REACH, the information specified in Annexes VII and VIII to REACH, for registration at 10-100 tpa.
+You are only required to share the costs of information that you must submit to fulfil your information requirements.
+How to comply with your information requirements To comply with your information requirements you must submit the information requested by this decision in an updated registration dossier by the deadline indicated above.
 You must also update the chemical safety report, where relevant, including any changes to classification and labelling, based on the newly generated information.
+Confidential

 You must follow the general testing and reporting requirements provided under the Appendix entitled "Requirements to fulfil when conducting and reporting new tests for REACH purposes".
 For references used in this decision, please consult the Appendix entitled "List of references".

-Appeal

-This decision can be appealed to the Board of Appeal of ECHA within three months of its notification.
+Appeal This decision can be appealed to the Board of Appeal of ECHA within three months of its notification.
 An appeal, together with the grounds thereof, has to be submitted to ECHA in writing.
 An appeal has suspensive effect and is subject to a fee.
 Further details are described under: http://echa.europa.eu/regulations/appeals.

-Approved1 under the authority of Christel Schilliger-Musset, Director of Hazard Assessment

-$^{^{1}}$ As this is an electronic document, it is not physically signed.
+Approved1 under the authority of Mike Rasenberg, Director of Hazard Assessment $^{1}$ As this is an electronic document, it is not physically signed.
 This communication has been approved according to ECHA's internal decision-approval process.